GER Class 209: Preservation

 One locomotive, GER no. 229, was exhibited at the former North Woolwich Old Station Museum, which closed in 2008.
 This is the one which was sold in 1918.
-It is now (2012) at a site near Lydney, Gloucestershire, awaiting restoration to working order.
+It was moved to a site near Lydney, Gloucestershire, as a static display awaiting restoration to working order in 2012.
+Now currently at the Flour Mill, undergoing restoration to working order.

 Modelling

 A 4 mm scale kit is available from High Level Kits.

+A 4 mm scale 3d Print-able body is available on Thingiverse.